Smart Pills Supplement

 Methylcobalamine participates in neurotransmitter synthesis and helps maintain the myelin sheath in order to preserve the efficacy of nerve fibres.

 Recent studies have shown its benefits in increasing alertness and preventing various neurological problems.
-It is widely recognised for optimising nervous system function and helping to reduce nervous fatigue.
+It is widely recognized for optimising nervous system function and helping to reduce nervous fatigue.

 As the body is unable to produce methylcobalamine, it has to be obtained from the diet.
 However, since it is available in very few foods and high oxidative stress levels increase the body’s requirements for vitamin B12, nutritional supplementation is an increasingly popular option.